oda-hub/renku-graph-vis/README.md

 The user can interact with the graph via a single click on one of its nodes: upon clicking, a `SPARQL` query is dynamically built, and this will retrieve all the nodes and edges directly connected to the clicked node, as shown in the animation below.
-Once the node has been expanded, the newly added nodes, along with the other leaves nodes that are connected to the previously clicked node, can be re-absorbed by clicking again on the very same node.
+Once the node has been expanded, the newly added nodes can be re-absorbed by clicking again on the very same node.
 This is also visible in the animation below.

 <div align="center">